Discovery Zone

 Discovery Zone (DZ) was an American chain of entertainment facilities featuring games and elaborate indoor mazes designed for young children, including roller slides, climbing play structures, and ball pits.
 It also featured arcade games.
 A talking robot character named Z-Bop served as mascot to the chain.
 Ronald Matsch, Jim Jorgensen and Dr. David Schoenstadt founded Discovery Zone in 1989, with the first location opening in Kansas City, Missouri, in October 1989.
 An early investor in and vocal supporter of the company was tennis player Billie Jean King.

-Discovery Zone became the first corporate sponsor of the PBS children's program Sesame Street in 1998, ending a 29-year long streak without on-air support from them.
+Discovery Zone became the first corporate sponsor of the PBS children's program Sesame Street in 1998 after 29 years without on-air support from them.

-New company

-A company unaffiliated with the original company but heavily inspired by it opened a new center using the Discovery Zone name on February 7, 2020 in the Cincinnati suburb of Union Township, Ohio at the Eastgate Mall.
-A second location was added in Florence, Kentucky, at the Florence Mall on July 23, 2021, while the Union Township location was closed in 2025.
+The company filed for bankruptcy in 1999 and dissolved itself in 2001.